poseidon/typhoon/docs/topics/faq.md

 ## Operating Systems

-Typhoon supports Container Linux and Fedora Atomic 28.
-These two operating systems were chosen because they offer:
+Typhoon supports Container Linux and the Flatcar Linux derivative.
+These operating systems were chosen because they offer:

 * Minimalism and focus on clustered operation
 * Automated and atomic operating system upgrades
 * Declarative and immutable configuration
 * Optimization for containerized applications

-Together, they diversify Typhoon to support a range of container technologies.

-* Container Linux: Gentoo core, rkt-fly, docker
-* Fedora Atomic: RHEL core, rpm-ostree, system containers (i.e. runc), CRI-O

 ## Get Help